J-1 Health Insurance

 All J-1 Students must have health insurance prior to entering the United States and are responsible for satisfying health insurance requirements mandated by the U.S. Department of State (DoS).
 Georgetown requires all J-1 Students to purchase the University Premier Plan.
 This coverage is greater than that required by Federal Regulations for J-1 Students.
 J-2 dependents may be added to the University plan, or they can purchase other health insurance, provided it meets the DoS requirements.

 All J-1 Student Interns must have health insurance prior to entering the United States and are responsible for satisfying health insurance requirements mandated by the DoS.
 J-1 Student Interns are not eligible to enroll in the University Premier Plan.
 Review Health Insurance Options for J-1 Student Interns (PDF).

 If you will be in a full-time paid position, you may be eligible to participate in one of the insurance plans offered by the University for its employees.
-If you wish to sign up for one of these insurance plans, you must do so within 60 days of beginning work.
+If you wish to sign up for one of these insurance plans, you must do so within 30 days of beginning work.
 Benefits begin on the 1st of the month.
 If you are not starting on the 1st, you will need to purchase temporary insurance until you can be covered under Georgetown insurance.
 The Georgetown University insurance plans offered to paid employees meet the requirements outlined above, except for the Kaiser HDHP 3 Signature and CareFirst CDHP.
-You will need copies of your family members’ passports and J-2 Visas to add them to your health insurance.
-Review Health Insurance Options for J-1 Scholars (PDF).

 Detailed J-1 Health Insurance Requirements